This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Please note: Access to the beach may be closed at short notice in bad weather or due to sudden cliff falls.

-What to do on a rainy day in Sussex?
+What to do on a frosty day in Sussex?

-We have plenty of things for children of all ages to do when it’s raining.
-You can watch dramatic video of cliff falls in our free visitor centre.
-Maybe enjoy one of our children’s pick and mix lunches in our café or why not complete some of your 50 things to do before your 11¾ including: No.13 – Make a mud pie, No.31 – Hunt for bugs and No.6 Run around in the rain.
+We have plenty of things for children of all ages to do when it’s cold and frosty outisde.
+You can enjoy all the hands on activities in our free visitor centre, go for a frosty stomp across the hils, sample a children’s pick and mix lunches in our café or complete some of your 50 things to do before you're 11¾ including: No.12 – Make a trail with sticks, No.44 – Go birdwatching andif you're lucky, No.15 Play in the snow.

 New for 2014